mephi42/deluged-via-proxy/README.md

       "random_port": false

+      "listen_interface": "0.0.0.0"

       "listen_ports": [
         6881,
         6891
       ]

   and forward them to `192.168.77.2` on the server.

+  Setting `listen_interface` to `0.0.0.0` here is safe, since the daemon runs inside a container.
+Doing so helps with reestablishing `ppp0` interface on reconnect.

 # How does it work